11:00 a.m. – 12:00 p.m. EDT

 8:00 a.m. – 9:00 a.m.
 PDT

-- Ryan Matthews, Florida Department of Environmental Protection
+- John Coates, Director, Division of Water Resource Management, Florida Department of Environmental Protection

-- John Coates, Florida Department of Environmental Protection
+- Ryan Matthews, Director, Office of Water Policy, Florida Department of Environmental Protection

 Video hosted by Kennedy/Jenks Rancho Cordova and Irvine Offices